Mental Health Commission

 Our Future, Our Priorities: Young People’s Priorities for Action 2021 Implementation Update highlights some key YPPA initiatives identified by young people.
 It also includes contact details of services young people, families and carers can access to seek free support.

-The Report on Implementation was released alongside a public art exhibition titled ‘Project Elevation’ featuring artwork from young artists with a mental health theme.
+The Report was released alongside a public art exhibition titled ‘Project Elevation’ featuring artwork from young artists with a mental health theme.
 Some of this artwork has been included within the Report or you can view the artwork below.

 YPPA Progress Highlights 2022-2023 provides an overview of progress made in implementing the YPPA in 2022-2023 and highlights advances in selected key initiatives.